FemtoEmacs/Sumerian/lesson-13-eanatum/README.md

 In this lesson, you will read three columns of Eannatum Boulder.
 However, since the text is very long, the annotations will skip details of grammar and vocabulary the way we have been doing now.
+From what you learned in previous lessons, you should not have any difficulty in filling the gaps in the explanations.

 ## Columns I, II